 For the first weekend, volunteers successfully harvested over 200 poles of bamboo from the LACMA campus, which were then sliced, trimmed, and prepped.
 As a result of prototyping and experimenting with bamboo and its material properties, it was discovered that the bamboo at the LACMA campus was less likely to bend, and more likely to kink like a drinking straw.
 As a solution to this issue, Janeczko utilized propane heat torches to steam the bamboo from the inside, allowing the bamboo to arc more easily.

 The second weekend marked the beginning of the trellis construction.
 With sited flags and rebar on the ground, two poles of bamboo stock were carefully heated and molded to an arc, lashed together with jute, and inserted into its corresponding rebar.
-The resulting vertical components of the trellis frame formed a carefully spaced singular tunnel that bifurcates into two arching tunnels, referencing the genetic experiments of the melon’s themselves.
+The resulting vertical components of the trellis frame formed a carefully spaced singular tunnel that forks into two arching tunnels, referencing the genetic experiments of the melon’s themselves.

 During the third weekend, volunteers installed and lashed the diagonal bracing to the bamboo arches to provide support for the overall sculpture.
 Finally, planters were installed on all sides of the trellis so that the melons can begin to grow over the structure.